AugurProject/augur-walkthrough/portfolio.md

 10. Finalize the market.

 - [x] Verify that Account1 can claim: 1.5x the amount of REP originally staked on the initial report & crowdsourcer for outcome 0; ETH fees for staking REP on the intial report & crowdsourcer for outcome 0.
-- [ ] [10851](https://app.clubhouse.io/augur/story/10851/getreportingfees-not-returning-unclaimedeth-as-expected)Verify that Account2 can claim: the amount of REP staked on the crowdsourcer for outcome 1 (when it didn't reach its goal); ETH fees for staking on the crodwsourcer for outcome 1 twice.
+- [ ] ~~[10851](https://app.clubhouse.io/augur/story/10851/getreportingfees-not-returning-unclaimedeth-as-expected)~~ Verify that Account2 can claim: the amount of REP staked on the crowdsourcer for outcome 1 (when it didn't reach its goal); ETH fees for staking on the crodwsourcer for outcome 1 twice.
-- [ ] [10843](https://app.clubhouse.io/augur/story/10843/unmade-unfilled-dispute-bonds-can-t-be-reclaimed-by-disputer)Verify that Account2 cannot claim REP staked on crowdsourcer for outcome 1 in the rounds where the max was reached for that crowdsourcer.
+- [ ] ~~[10843](https://app.clubhouse.io/augur/story/10843/unmade-unfilled-dispute-bonds-can-t-be-reclaimed-by-disputer)~~ Verify that Account2 cannot claim REP staked on crowdsourcer for outcome 1 in the rounds where the max was reached for that crowdsourcer.

 ### Forked Market Initial Reporter/Dispute Contributor

 - [x] Verify that if user is a designated reporter or inital reporter, they can migrate their REP to the correct child universe of the forked market
 - [x] Verify that if user contributed to a dispute crowdsourcer of a forked market, they can migrate their REP to the correct child universe
-- [ ] [10864](https://app.clubhouse.io/augur/story/10864/getreportingfees-returns-unclaimedforkfees-after-rep-is-migrated)Verify that, after migrating unclaimed fork REP to the child universe, the Forked Market card no longer displays on the Portfolio: Reporting page
+- [ ] ~~[10864](https://app.clubhouse.io/augur/story/10864/getreportingfees-returns-unclaimedforkfees-after-rep-is-migrated)~~ Verify that, after migrating unclaimed fork REP to the child universe, the Forked Market card no longer displays on the Portfolio: Reporting page

 [Back to Main Menu/Intro](https://github.com/AugurProject/augur-walkthrough/)